arturolei/webapi-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Mention two parts of Express that you learned about this week.
+- [X] Mention two parts of Express that you learned about this week.
+*Express lets us write middleware and allows us to implement routing with request handler functions; Also, Express allows for route handler functions that take in request and response objects as parameters*

-- [ ] Describe Middleware?
+- [X] Describe Middleware?

+*Middleware are functions that have access to the request object, the response object, and a `next()` function in an applications request-response cycle.
+Middleware can execute code, modify/intercept the request object, and end the request-response cycle.
+A Middleware function can also call another Middleware function via a call to the `next()` function.*

-- [ ] Describe a Resource?
+- [X] Describe a Resource?
+*A resource is any identifiable thing that can be identified with a Uniform Resource Identifier.
+With a RESTful API, everything can be a resource, and every resource is accesible via unique URI's*

-- [ ] What can the API return to help clients know if a request was successful?
+- [X] What can the API return to help clients know if a request was successful?
+*The API can return a response with an HTTP status code, e.g. 200 or 201, along with a message in the form of an JS object as well as the response object data to make it clear that the request succeeded.*

-- [ ] How can we partition our application into sub-applications?
+- [X] How can we partition our application into sub-applications?
+*We can partition our application into sub-applications via the use of routers to make our code easier to read.
+It's a sort of modularization.*
 ## Project Setup

 Follow these steps to set up and work on your project: